Genivia/RE-flex/doc/index.md

 the first character of a match, use `chr()` or `wchr()`.
 The `chr()` and `wchr()` methods are much more efficient than `str()[0]` (or `text()[0]`) and `wstr()[0]`, respectively.
-Normally, a match cannot be empty unless option `"N"` is used to explicitly initialize a matcher, see \ref regex-boost and \ref regex-matcher.
+Normally, a match cannot be empty unless option `"N"` is used to explicitly initialize a matcher, see \ref regex-boost,
+\ref regex-pcre2, and \ref regex-matcher.

 The `begin()`, `operator[0]`, and `operator[n]` return non-0-terminated
 strings.
 You must use `end()` with `begin()` to determine the span of the